Understanding Ponticulus Posticus treatments

 This patient is having C1-C2 areas treated.
 Ross Hauser, MD, is giving the injections.

-In video below, DMX displays Prolotherapy before and after treatments that resolved problems of a pinched nerve in the cervical spine
+In the video below, DMX displays Prolotherapy before and after treatments that resolved problems of a pinched nerve in the cervical spine

 - In this video, we are using a Digital Motion X-Ray (DMX) to illustrate a complete resolution of a pinched nerve in the neck and accompanying symptoms of cervical radiculopathy.